WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-17-mediator-pattern-in-asp-net-core-3-1.md

 The mediator pattern brings a couple of advantages:

-  * Less coupling: Since the classes don&#8217;t have dependencies on each other, they are less coupled.
+  * Less coupling: Since the classes don't have dependencies on each other, they are less coupled.
   * Easier reuse: Fewer dependencies also helps to reuse classes.
-  * Single Responsibility Principle: The services don&#8217;t have any logic to call other services, therefore they only do one thing.
+  * Single Responsibility Principle: The services don't have any logic to call other services, therefore they only do one thing.
   * Open/closed principle: Adding new mediators can be done without changing the existing code.

 There is also one big disadvantage of the mediator pattern: